winter-yuki/ConstInspection/README.md

 IntelliJ IDEA version >= 2021.1 is supported.

-Download `.jar` file and load it to your IntelliJ IDEA:
+Download `.jar` file from [Releases](https://github.com/winter-yuki/ConstInspection/releases) and load it to your IntelliJ IDEA:
-.
-Double shift
+1. Double shift
-.
-Type "Install plugin from disk"
+2. Type "Install plugin from disk"
-.
-Choose `.jar` file
+3. Choose `.jar` file
-.
-Reload IDEA
+4. Reload IDEA